|December 1-5, 2019

 Varadero – Cienaga de Zapata 59 miles

 Today we are cycling from the north to the south.
 First rest stop will be at Jovellanos town at a Cuban home and the second one at Jagüey Grande.
-Then, we continue to La Boca Restaurant to have lunch.
-During the afternoon you can enjoy a refreshing swim at the beach just in front of the small fisherman's town named Caletón.
-It is located next to Playa Larga Hotel.
-Near Cienaga de Zapata we have a 45 minute visit a crocodile breeding centre run by the park services.
+Then, we continue to have lunch and then visit the Crocodile farm and breeding centre run by the park services .

 Cienaga de Zapata – Cienfuegos 66 miles

 The panoramic views today will different because we will be cycling through the south shore line.
 You will have a panoramic view of the Caribbean Sea.
 Our first stop will at Playa Girón Town where there was the Cuban First Victory against the United States.
 We visit the Museum here that tells the story of this invasion known as the Bay of Pigs.
 From here the panorama will change because we will be cycling into central area.
 We will make a second stop at Yaguaramas.
-Then we will continue to Cienfuegos for a lunch time in a local Paladar out of the city called Punta Milpa.
+Then we will continue to Cienfuegos for a lunch time in a local Paladar

 - Accommodation at Jagua Hotel with breakfast included.